 Let us define core values first.
 Core values are the guiding principles that dictate action and behavior.
 They support the vision and reflect what a company values.
 If you are beginning to think about putting your company’s core values on paper, here are some questions to consider: What do you and your company stand for?
 What do you stand against?
 What are some guiding principles that are central to the way you do business?
 This is through determining what core values should you use to your business.
 Here is another example of a core value from Digital Marketer.

 What are the advantages of establishing core values in your company?
 It will educate clients and potential clients what your company is all about.
 Having a set of specific core values can have a competitive advantage.
 Core values can help you with decision-making.
 Core values can help you and your staff determine if you are on the right path.
 They support your vision and reflect what you real value.

 So, what core values should you use to your business or organization?
 Core values varies from one business to another.
-There are many fine values, innovation, excellence, accountability, to name a few.
-However, we suggest to make a short list of values that can put the workplace stay on track.
+There are many fine values: innovation, excellence, and accountability - to name a few.
+However, we suggest making a short list of values that can put the workplace stay on track.

 Here are some common ones to help you get going.

 Commitment.
 The value of committing and willingness to take responsibility for one’s action.
 Not every business decision is an easy one.
 Keeping your commitments when difficult is where businesses are tested.
 What are you committed to?

 Integrity.
 Knowing and doing what is right is the meaning of integrity.
 You must demonstrate integrity in all your business conduct including dealing with your staff, clients, suppliers, and treatment of company property.